 - Chopped Raw Onion

-- Combine both beefs, onion, sea salt, and black pepper until ingredients are incorporated.
+- Combine beef, onion, sea salt, and black pepper until ingredients are incorporated.

 - If using cast iron, place the heat on med-low to medium.
 If using a nonstick pan, place the heat on med-high.

 - Now take ¼ of mixture and put some of the butter inside.
 Form into a thin patty and set on a plate.

 - Continue with remaining beef.

 - For every patty add 1 tablespoon ghee/beef tallow to your griddle/pan.